Solange Knowles Deletes Controversial Tweet Targeting Grammys

 — Randall (@JunkyGS) February 13, 2017

-It was clear that most people agreed with Salonge’s claim that Beyonce deserved the award and the fact that numerous celebrities have also gone as much boycotting the awards.
-Despite her disappointment in the fact that he sister did not get the award, Salonge managed to beat the competition including Rihanna, to win a trophy for the best RNB performance courtesy of her single, “Cranes in the sky.”
+It was clear that most people agreed with Solange’s claim that Beyonce deserved the award.
+Despite her disappointment in the fact that her sister did not get the award, Solange managed to beat the competition, including Rihanna, to win a trophy for the Best R&B Performance courtesy of her single “Cranes In The Sky.”
 She, however, did not seem too happy and for obvious reasons.

-The fact that even Adele thought that Beyonce should have been the one to take home the trophy says a lot and it also gave Salonge some backup for her claims.
-There was a lot of hype about the “Lemonade” album when it came out and people were almost certain that it would win the album of the year award.
+The fact that even Adele thought that Beyonce should have been the one to take home the trophy says a lot and it also gave Solange some backup for her claims.
+There was a lot of hype about the Lemonade album when it came out and people were almost certain that it would win the Album of the Year award.
 Unfortunately, things turned out differently and the situation further escalated the claims that the academy is unfair in its awarding process.
-Salonge might have taken down her controversial tweets that targeted the Grammy’s but she was still right to a certain extent.
+Solange may have taken down her controversial tweets that targeted the Grammys but some people agree she was still right to a certain extent.

 [Featured Image by Frederick M. Brown/Getty Images]